clvarley/date-to/README.md

 Luckily, `date-to` also includes a utility for escaping strings, allowing you to still include characters in the output without them being expanded.

-Without escaping, you might end up in a situation like this:
+Without escaping you might end up in a situation like this:

 ```js
 import { dateToFormat } from "date-to";